hackerb9/vt340test/sixeltests/wp/README.md

 which required each sixel image to start at the top of the screen.

 * Each image is made up of about twenty DCS strings.
+* Each DCS string starts with a string of `-` (graphic newlines) to skip to the place the previous string left off.
-* The DCS strings that contain image data do _not_ define the colors being used.
+* The DCS strings that contain image data do _not_ define the colors they use.
 * In at least one example (for Kermit's sixel graphics) the colormap was sent as [a separate DCS string](../../kermitdemos/DEMO.SIX).
+* [XXX: Check actual wp "kermit" output]
 * Each row of sixels starts with `~$`, which would seem to do nothing.
-  I am not sure of the purpose of this, but perhaps on some devices it cleared the line?
+  What was the purpose of this?
-* The data is redundant, at least for the xterm output, with the screen being sent twice.
-[XXX Check this for the vt340].
+* The data sent is redundant, with the screen being sent twice.
+(At least for the "xterm" output, but it is likely the same for vt220 as they both use the "vt340_sixelhi" graphics drivers.)

 ## To do